xtruder/notes/conferences/bsideslj2017.md

 **Constraint solving**

 Z3 and simliar theorem provers that do SMT solving.
+Anger